Tears, pain and disbelief

 The scene was all too familiar — a mother wailing as the cold, lifeless body of her son lay in the street.

-Yesterday Karlene Brown was that mother.
-She and her daughter, Nickey Simpson, were inconsolable as they stood behind police yellow tape on Molynes Road, at the entrance to the Queensborough community in St Andrew, where 28-year-old Damique Mullings was shot dead about 10:45 am.
+Yesterday, one such mother and her daughter were inconsolable as they stood behind police yellow tape on Molynes Road, at the entrance to the Queensborough community in St Andrew, where 28-year-old Damique Mullings was shot dead about 10:45 am.

 Walking in circles, the mother and daughter, their faces stained by tears, used their cellphones to spread news of the tragedy.